simonecossaro/PresidentialHacking/home.md

 In this enumeration phase, Gobuster, a tool for scanning directories and files on web servers, is essential.
 It locates hidden or unadvertised resources on a web server, such as directories or files that may not be listed directly on a web page but are still accessible.

-The Gobuster command specifies the file extensions to search for and the dictionary to use for brute force.
+The `gobuster` command specifies the file extensions to search for and the dictionary to use for brute force.
 Brute force in this context refers to systematically sending HTTP requests for each entry in the provided wordlist.
 Gobuster tries every word in the wordlist, such as potential directories, files, subdomains, etc., until it finds valid resources or exhausts the options.

 ![Steps of enumeration](images/enumeration.png)